OnroerendErfgoed/brdrQ/docs/autoupdateborders.md

 - **Max Relevant Distance (meters)**: Positive (decimal) number in meters.
 This is the maximum distance by which the original boundary is maximally shifted to align with the reference layer when searching for predictions.
+The algorithm uses all relevent distances from 0 to 'max' with steps of 10cm in between.
   - **Default**: 3 (meters)
   - **Optional**: No.